captainrobbo/wikijstest/manuals/cms/recordingevents.md

 Once you have opened the event in question you will see the list of competitors.
 However, if this is the first time this event has been opened then the competitors will not yet be loaded.
 To do this click the blue *Fetch Start List* button at the top right, as seen below.
 This will generate a random order of competitors.
 If you require a specific order then you can click the *"Edit"* button located to the left of the orange *"Record"*.
 Click here to learn how this works.

+If you require to remove the data and start again, click the red *Delete Data* button at the bottom left.

 *Fetching Start Lists*
 ![Fetchstartlist](/uploads/recording-field-events/fetchstartlist.png "Fetchstartlist")